gavinlyonsrepo/bashmultitool/README.md

 ```

 There are six files in library and are independent of each other
-you can source them individually if you wish.
+you can source them individually if you wish, however prompt file IS
+dependent on print.
 Each file has one function, To access functions from your shell scripts:

 [functionname] [keyword] [options]

 Files and setup